dourouc05/dourouc05.github.io/talks.md

 {% include card_begin.html title="Talks" id="talks" %}

+## A Journey through Uncertain Optimisation (6 November 2023, Amazon Transport Services)

+Optimisation is used to take actions in many high-stakes situations.
+However, if practitioners disregard the uncertainty in their data, their solution will not have the best possible business impact.
+In this presentation, I will present my journey through the field of optimisation under uncertainty, starting with modelling ambiguities and moving to efficient learning in uncertain environments.

+{% include reference_box.md key="uncertainty_ats2023" %}

 ## OR-Tools' Vehicle Routing Solver: a Generic Constraint-Programming Solver with Heuristic Search for Routing Problems (23 February 2023, ROADEF)

 OR-Tools is the general-purpose optimisation toolbox open-sourced by Google in 2015, being in development since 2008.
 This toolkit provides a uniform interface to several solvers, both first- and third-party.
 In particular, it offers a high-level interface for vehicle-routing problems (VRPs).
 OR-Tools contains several solvers, in particular two CP solvers, CP* (since the first open-source release) and CP-SAT (gold-medal winner at several MiniZinc competitions, developed since 2009), but also two linear solvers: the simplex-based Glop (since 2014), and PDLP, a first-order large-scale linear solver.
 OR-Tools is being actively developed, with approximately quarterly releases.
 Outside Google, the solver suite is easily accessible via Google Cloud, either for solving VRPs or mixed-integer linear programs, although the latter API is not yet in general access.

 <!-- TODO: {% include reference_box.md key="ral_wiml2019" %} -->

+## Polynomial-Time Algorithms for Combinatorial Semibandits: Computationally Tractable Reinforcement Learning in Complex Environments (9 March 2021, Amazon Transport Services)

+Sequential decision making is a core component of many real-world applications, from computer-network operations to online ads.
+The major tool for this use is reinforcement learning: an agent takes a sequence of decisions in order to achieve its goal, with typically noisy measurements of the evolution of the environment.
+For instance, a self-driving car can be controlled by such an agent; the environment is the city in which the car manœuvers.
+Bandit problems are a class of reinforcement learning for which very strong theoretical properties can be shown.
+The focus of bandit algorithms is on the exploration-exploitation dilemma: in order to have good performance, the agent must have a deep knowledge of its environment (exploration); however, it should also play actions that bring it closer to its goal (exploitation).

+This talk focuses on combinatorial bandits, which are bandits whose decisions are highly structured (a ‘combinatorial’ structure).
+These include cases where the learning agent determines a path to follow (on a road, in a computer network, etc.) or ads to display on a Website.
+Such situations share their computational complexity: while it is often easy to determine the optimum decision when the parameters are known (the time to cross a road, the monetary gain of displaying an ad at a given place), the bandit variant (when the parameters must be determined through interactions with the environment) is more complex.

+I present two new algorithms to tackle these problems by mathematical-optimisation techniques.
+Based on weak hypotheses, they have a polynomial time complexity, and yet perform well compared to state-of-the-art algorithms for the same problems.
+They also enjoy excellent statistical properties, meaning that they find a balance between exploration and exploitation that is close to the theoretical optimum.
+Previous work on combinatorial bandits had to make a choice between computational burden and statistical performance; our algorithms show that there is no need for such a quandary.

+{% include reference_box.md key="bandits_amazon2021" %}

 ## Improving Stream-Based Active Learning with Reinforcement Learning (8 December 2019, WiML workshop)